styxlab/gatsby-theme-try-ghost/README.md

 3. Run `yarn develop` to start the example locally.

-## Contributing
+## Contributions

 PRs are welcome!
-Consider contributing to this project if you are missing feature that is useful also for others.
+Consider contributing to this project if you are missing feature that is also useful for others.

 # Copyright & License